Strawuzel/Strawuzel/README.md

 - 👋 Hi, I’m @Strawuzel
 - 👀 I’m interested in object oriented languages.
 JAVA, C#, C++ and JS
-- 🌱 I’m currently learning JS and will start C++ afterwards.
+- 🌱 I’m currently learning web development and will start C++ afterwards
-- 💞️ I’m looking to collaborate on anything tbh. its hard for me to find little projects for beginners which are interesting and challenging.
+- 💞️ I’m looking to collaborate on anything tbh.
+I'd like to expand my repository and am interested in learning new technologies

 <!---
 Strawuzel/Strawuzel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.